gear-foundation/academy/docs/21-program-factory/coding.md

 }
 ```

-With the factory loan contract finished, we’ll now test our factory contract.
+With the factory loan contract finished, we'll test our factory contract in the next lesson.